OTwithMJ

 What is Ground upP™?

-Ground upP is a holistic approach that evolved organically throughout my career, rooted in Sensory Integration (SI), Neuro-Developmental Treatment (NDT), and DIR/Floortime.
-It’s not a new intervention but rather an integrated blend of these existing methods with a twist.
-Though playful, affect-based and often silly on the surface, it’s a carefully calculated and forensic approach behind the scenes.
+Ground upP is a holistic approach that evolved organically throughout my career, rooted in SI, NDT, and DIR/Floortime.
+It’s not as much of a new intervention as it is an integrated blend of these existing methods with a twist.
+Though child-led, affect-based and often playfully silly on the surface, it’s a carefully calculated and forensic approach behind the scenes.

 Supporting the whole child